Originally published: June 2026

 French (PDF)

 As a parent or caregiver, you can support these important conversations by talking with your teen about Indigenous allyship.
 Allies are settlers (non-Indigenous people) who help others understand the harms of colonization and its effects on Indigenous communities.
-Allies challenge and breakdown systems that limit opportunities for Indigenous peoples.

-With that in mind, let’s explore her tips for talking with teens about Indigenous allyship.
+Allies are humble and always learning.
+With that in mind, let’s explore tips for talking with teens about Indigenous allyship.

-Reflect together on what an ally is (and what it isn't)
+Reflect together on what an ally is – and what it isn’t

 Have honest talks with your teen about their intentions as an ally.
 Encourage them to think critically about what an ally is and isn’t.
 Try these talking points: